momiji/kpx/README.md

 ## Usage

-The kpx binary comes with default kerberos settings, however you might want to add specific configurations related to you kerberos environmeent,, like default domain names or aliases.
+The kpx binary comes with default kerberos settings, however you might want to add specific configurations related to you kerberos environment, like default domain names or aliases.

 An example of how to do this can be found [here](./build).